 When I went through my lower back injury (herniated disc), one of the most important things I learned was the importance of spine hygiene.
 Spine hygiene was a term that I had first heard from Dr. Stuart McGill who used it to describe the way one treats their spine on a daily basis.

-Prior to suffering my herniated disc injury in 2013, I can tell you that I had no acknowledgement for spine hygiene whatsoever and I literally beat the shit out of my spine.
-In fact, I would literally do repeated weighted flexion/extension exercises without any regard for the damage it was doing to my spine (discs and joints).
+Before suffering my herniated disc injury in 2013, I can tell you that I had no acknowledgment for spine hygiene whatsoever and I beat the shit out of my spine.
+In fact, I would do repeated weighted flexion/extension exercises without any regard for the damage it was doing to my spine (discs and joints).

-I didn’t know much about spine biomechanics at the time since I was primarily an exercise phys guy.
-I could name you all the metabolic pathways from glycolysis to fatty acid biosynthesis, but had very little regards for joints forces or mechanics.
-It was just something that I didn’t really find particularly interesting at the time until shit hit the fan and I herniated a disc.
-Upon herniating a disc and having severe lower back for about 2 years, I began to switch a lot of my attention from exercise phys to biomechanics.
-At the same time, being a strength coach I found that the biomechanics side of things was always more applicable when working with athletes then any sort of physiology that I had learned.
+I didn’t know much about spine biomechanics at the time since I was primarily an exercise Phys guy.
+I could name you all the metabolic pathways from glycolysis to fatty acid biosynthesis but had very little regards for joints forces or mechanics.
+It was just something that I didn’t find particularly interesting at the time until shit hit the fan and I herniated a disc.
+Upon herniating a disc and having severe lower back for about two years, I began to switch a lot of my attention from exercise Phys to biomechanics.
+At the same time, being a strength coach, I found that the biomechanics side of things was always more applicable when working with athletes than any physiology that I had learned.

 Anyways, the reason I share this story with you is because I want to talk to you about the importance of spine hygiene – and how my 20 year old self got it all wrong.
 I’d been planning to write a post on this for some time, but a reader just wrote in asking about this one specifically — so, I’ll put this one off no longer.
 He says:

 “Do you still use spinal hygiene even when you’ve recovered?
 Do you still sit down as little as possible, do your rehab exercises etc?
 Would be great if you could do a video/post on this”